 This Report, including, without limitation, statements under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations," includes forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act") and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 These forward-looking statements can be identified by the use of forward-looking terminology, including the words "believes," "estimates," "anticipates," "expects," "intends," "plans," "may," "will," "potential," "projects," "predicts," "continue," or "should," or, in each case, their negative or other variations or comparable terminology.
 There can be no assurance that actual results will not materially differ from expectations.
-Such statements include, but are not limited to, any statements are based on management's current expectations, but actual results may differ materially due to various factors, including, but not limited to:
+Such statements include, but are not limited to, any statements relating to our ability to consummate any acquisition or other Business Combination and any other statements that are not statements of current or historical facts.
+These statements are based on management's current expectations, but actual results may differ materially due to various factors, including, but not limited to:

-- our ability to complete our initial Business Combination; - our success in retaining or recruiting, or changes required in, our officers, key employees or directors following our initial Business Combination; - our officers and directors allocating their time to other businesses and potentially having conflicts of interest with our business or in approving our initial Business Combination, as a result of which they would then receive expense reimbursements; - our warrants are accounted for as liabilities and changes in the value of our warrants could have a material effect on our financial results; - we identified a material weakness in our internal control over financial reporting, which could adversely affect our ability to report our results of operations and financial condition accurately and timely; - our potential ability to obtain additional financing to complete our initial Business Combination; - the ability of our officers and directors to generate a number of potential acquisition opportunities; - our pool of prospective target businesses; - the ability of our officers and directors to generate a number of potential acquisition opportunities; - our public securities' potential liquidity and trading; - the lack of a market for our securities; - the use of proceeds not held in the Trust Account or available to us from interest income on the Trust Account balance; or - our financial performance.
+- our ability to complete our initial Business Combination; - our success in retaining or recruiting, or changes required in, our officers, key employees or directors following our initial Business Combination; - our officers and directors allocating their time to other businesses and potentially having conflicts of interest with our business or in approving our initial Business Combination, as a result of which they would then receive expense reimbursements; - our warrants are accounted for as liabilities and changes in the value of our warrants could have a material effect on our financial results;

+- we identified a material weakness in our internal control over financial reporting, which could adversely affect our ability to report our results of operations and financial condition accurately and timely; - our potential ability to obtain additional financing to complete our initial Business Combination; - the ability of our officers and directors to generate a number of potential acquisition opportunities; - · our pool of prospective target businesses; - the ability of our officers and directors to generate a number of potential acquisition opportunities; - · our public securities' potential liquidity and trading; - the lack of a market for our securities: - the use of proceeds not held in the Trust Account or available to us from interest income on the Trust Account balance; or - our financial performance.